RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SimpleThreadingMover.md

 It does the threading by allowing the task to only enable these residues and then does a repacking.
 Optionally repack neighbors so we save one more step.

 A sequence is just a string, additional '-' charactors denote to skip this position in the thread.
 Default is 5 rounds of packing.
-If the sequence would be threaded past the C-terminus, the returned pose will have just the sequence threaded up to the end of the pose - additional residues will not be added or modeled.
+If the sequence would be threaded past the C-terminus, the returned pose will have the sequence threaded up to the end of the pose - additional residues will not be added or modeled.

 SimpleThreadingMover supports symmetric poses.